nickdk/cxf-example/README.md

 cxf-example
 ===========

-Small example for CXF REST services deployed on Heroku with Jetty runner
+Small example for CXF REST services deployed on Heroku with Jetty runner and the Heroku Postgres addon

 - Spring 4
 - CXF 3